CLOSE

 C. Restroom Policy

 When using the restroom, children age 5 and under and vulnerable adults will be accompanied by a screened adult to and from the restroom.
-The screened adult will ensure the restroom is safe.
-If assistance is required, the screened adult will assist the individual with the door propped open so that a second screened adult can visually monitor the assisting adult.
+The screened adult will ensure the restroom is safe by ensuring the restroom is empty before allowing a child or vulnerable adult inside.
+If assistance is required, the screened adult will assist the individual with the door propped open and stall door open so that a second screened adult can visually monitor the assisting adult.
 Two screened adults should be present when assistance will be required in the restroom.

-When restrooms are directly accessible to children from the room where children’s activities are taking place and not accessible to the general public, children can be allowed to utilize the restroom alone.
+When restrooms are directly accessible to children from the room where children’s activities are taking place and not accessible to the general public, children can be allowed to use the restroom alone.

 D. View Windows/Open Doors

-Reasonable effort will be made to place preschoolers, children and students in rooms with view windows or open doors for all teaching/learning activities.
+Reasonable effort will be made to place preschoolers, children, students, and vulnerable adults in rooms with view windows or open doors for all teaching/learning activities.
+Interior doors should remain open unless there is a window in the door or right beside it.
+Doors should never be locked while people are inside the room.

 E. Over-Night Activities

-All Employees and Volunteers will be required to comply with all of the Child Protection First!
+Special attention will be given to planning and carrying out activities that involve children or vulnerable adults in overnight stays.
+All Employees and Volunteers will be required to comply with all the Child Protection First!
 Policies during Dawson-sponsored over-night activities.

 F. Local Activities